The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions II: Homotopy of cobordisms I

-Observe that there is an upper bound on the number of branch points of $\widetilde\pi_i$ which is independent of $i\gg 0$ and $m\gg 0$.
-This is a consequence of the ECH compactness theorem (cf.\ Section~I.\ref{P1-subsection: compactness PFH case}).
+\begin{proof} (1)--(5) follow from Gromov compactness, once we observe using the ECH compactness theorem (cf.\ Section~I.\ref{P1-subsection: compactness PFH case}) that there is an upper bound on the number of branch points of $\widetilde\pi_i$ which is independent of $i$ and $m\gg 0$.
+(6) follows from (5).
+(7) is a consequence of (6) and (T5) in Definition~\ref{defn: truncation}. \end{proof}